Shaoyang Hunan, China Travel Guide

 This UNESCO World Heritage site, part of the China Danxia landform, features spectacular red sandstone peaks, valleys, and forests.
 It is a premier natural attraction.

 Key formations include Chili Peak (辣椒峰), Camel Peak (骆驼峰), and Tianyi Lane (天一巷), a constricted, winding canyon.
-Langshan blends natural beauty with local ethnic cultural history.
-For tours and tickets, consider checking GetYourGuide.
+Langshan blends scenic beauty with local ethnic cultural history.
+For tours and entry fees, consider checking GetYourGuide.

 Limited specialized or niche museums.
 Most cultural institutions are included in the main museum.